 Hot natural shower at Sunflower camp on the Middle Fork

 • Pay attention to the water flow.
 The Middle Fork drastically changes character at different water levels, so pick a date that corresponds to a water level that’s good for your group.
-And don’t assume that low water flows are easy—some rapids (Tappan Falls) get dramatically harder at low water.
+And don’t assume that low water flows are easy—some rapids (Tappan Falls) get harder at low water.

 • Consider limiting the size of your party so you can spend more time on the river.
 Groups up to 10 people can stay up to 8 days (7 nights), groups of 11-20 can stay up to 7 days (6 nights), and groups of 21-24 can stay up to 6 days (5 nights).
 If you can keep your party small without alienating lifelong river friends, do that.
 You’ll want extra time to seize every opportunity to luxuriate in a hot spring or go for hikes.
-(Here’s a set of tips for organizing big trips.)

 Planning your Middle Fork river trip